lewagon/data-engineering-setup/WINDOWS.md

 cd ~/code/$GITHUB_USERNAME/dotfiles && zsh install.sh
 ```

 Check the emails registered with your GitHub Account.
-You'll need to pick one
-at the next step:
+You'll need to pick one on the next step:

 ```bash
 gh api user/emails | jq -r '.[].email'